Bitcoin Hash Rate

 - Why it matters

-- Hash-rate growth has decoupled from energy spend.
-Generational ASIC efficiency has improved roughly six- to seven-fold since 2016 — from ~98 J/TH on the Antminer S9 to ~15 J/TH on the S21 Pro — so the same network power buys multiples more hash today.
-It tracks the adoption of efficient ASICs at least as much as it tracks the security budget.
+- Read as a security-budget proxy, it overstates the case.
+Generational ASIC efficiency has improved six- to seven-fold since 2016 — from ~98 J/TH on the S9 to ~15 J/TH on the S21 Pro — so a chunk of every new EH/s is the same wattage doing more work, not new energy committed.

 The standard derivation, documented on the Bitcoin wiki, is straightforward.
-Difficulty D is calibrated so that the previous 2,016 blocks would have been found at the rate of one every ten minutes:
+Difficulty D is calibrated every 2,016 blocks so that the previous epoch would have been found at the rate of one block every ten minutes:

 hashrate ≈ D · 2³² / 600

-where 600 is the target block interval in seconds.
+where 600 is the target block interval in seconds and 2³² is the size of the search space per difficulty unit.
 The same two quantities back out a daily hash-rate series, smoothed into a continuous EH/s line.
 One gigahash per second is 10⁻⁹ EH/s; days under one TH/s are dropped to keep the log axis legible.
 Full derivation lives on methodology; provenance is documented on data sources.

 The asymmetry to remember: short-window readings carry meaningful variance from the Poisson statistics of block discovery alone.
-Most reference dashboards smooth seven days for that reason; this page surfaces the daily series and the 30-day rate of change, with the smoothing happening at read time on the chart's own zoom levels.
+Most reference dashboards smooth seven days for that reason.
+This page surfaces the daily series and the 30-day rate of change, with the smoothing happening at read time on the chart's own zoom levels — so the noise is on the page, not hidden behind it.

 | Reading | Regime | What it has meant |